Superman & Lois season 1: Writing

 In November 2020, series writer Nadria Trucker was fired after "pushing back on racist and sexist storylines" and working on all 15 episodes of the first season.
-In March 2021, after her firing, Trucker revealed that she "actually finished out [her part] the first season of the show" and her departure did not greatly affect production.

 Casting

 In October 2019, along with the series' announcement before it was officially ordered, Tyler Hoechlin and Elizabeth Tulloch were set to reprise their roles of Clark Kent and Lois Lane from Supergirl.
-By February of the next year, Jordan Elsass and Alexander Garfin were cast as Clark and Lois' sons Jonathan Kent and Jordan Kent, respectively.
+By February of the next year, Jordan Elsass and Alex Garfin were cast as Clark and Lois' sons Jonathan Kent and Jordan Kent, respectively.
 In April, the role of Samuel Lane was recast to Dylan Walsh.
 Emmanuelle Chriqui and Erik Valdez were cast the same month as Lana Lang and Kyle Cushing, respectively.
 The next month, Wolé Parks was cast as Captain Luthor while Inde Navarrette was cast as Sarah Cushing.
 Additionally, Adam Rayner portrays Morgan Edge, who was previously portrayed by Adrian Pasdar in Supergirl.

 In October 2020, Sofia Hasmik and Stacey Farber were cast in the recurring roles of Chrissy Beppo and Leslie Larr, respectively.
 In December 2020, David Ramsey was revealed to be reprising his Arrow role of John Diggle in addition to directing at least one episode in the series.